 Hello!
 I’m Miiko.

 Thanks for stopping by.
-If you’re like me, you know that building a brand through social media marketing is a key part of growing your business and brand’s online presence and social proof.
+If you’re like me, you know that building a brand through social media marketing is a key part of your brand’s online presence for attracting new customers and strengthening relationships with existing customers.

 But, you also know that there’s never enough time in a day to give your social media channels the attention it needs and deserves to grow an audience, attract new customers, nurture brand advocates and generate leads and sales.